Falco on WSL2 with a custom kernel

 Let's launch the terminal with the WSL2 distro:

-# Move to your WSL2 home directory cd # Install the needed packages # Source: https://github.com/microsoft/WSL2-Linux-Kernel/blob/7015d6023d60b29c3be4c6a398bed923b48b4341/README-Microsoft.WSL2 sudo apt install -y build-essential flex bison libssl-dev libelf-dev # Get the latest stable Linux Kernel # git needs to be installed git clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git # Ensure the "stable" branch is the active one cd linux git checkout linux-rolling-stable # Get a kernel config optimized for WSL2 # Source: https://github.com/microsoft/WSL2-Linux-Kernel/pull/176 wget https://github.com/microsoft/WSL2-Linux-Kernel/blob/7015d6023d60b29c3be4c6a398bed923b48b4341/Microsoft/config-wsl -O .config # Change the LOCALVERSION value sed -i 's/microsoft-standard-WSL2/generic/' ./.config # [Optional] before we start the compilation, let's "update" the config file to include the newest Kernel options make prepare ## The only option I didn't choose the default value was: * * Preload BPF file system with kernel specific program and map iterators * Preload BPF file system with kernel specific program and map iterators (BPF_PRELOAD) [N/y/?]
+# Move to your WSL2 home directory cd # Install the needed packages # Source: https://github.com/microsoft/WSL2-Linux-Kernel/blob/7015d6023d60b29c3be4c6a398bed923b48b4341/README-Microsoft.WSL2 sudo apt install -y build-essential flex bison libssl-dev libelf-dev # Get the latest stable Linux Kernel, but only the latest version of each file and only the specific branch we want # git needs to be installed git clone --depth 1 --branch linux-rolling-stable https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git # Ensure the "stable" branch is the active one cd linux git checkout linux-rolling-stable # Get a kernel config optimized for WSL2 # Source: https://github.com/microsoft/WSL2-Linux-Kernel/pull/176 wget https://raw.githubusercontent.com/microsoft/WSL2-Linux-Kernel/7015d6023d60b29c3be4c6a398bed923b48b4341/Microsoft/config-wsl -O .config # Change the LOCALVERSION value sed -i 's/microsoft-standard-WSL2/generic/' ./.config # [Optional] before we start the compilation, let's "update" the config file to include the newest Kernel options make prepare ## The only option I didn't choose the default value was: * * Preload BPF file system with kernel specific program and map iterators * Preload BPF file system with kernel specific program and map iterators (BPF_PRELOAD) [N/y/?]
 (NEW) y # Now that everything is ready, let's compile the kernel make -j $(nproc) # Once the compilation is done, we can install the "optional" modules sudo make modules_install # Copy the kernel into a directory in the Windows filesystem # I recommend creating a wslkernel directory mkdir /mnt/c/wslkernel cp arch/x86/boot/bzImage /mnt/c/wslkernel/kernelfalco # Last step, the kernel needs to be referenced in the file .wslconfig # I'm using vi but feel free to use your preferred text editor vi /mnt/c/Users/<your username>/.wslconfig ## The content of the file should look like this ## Source: https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings [wsl2] kernel = c:\\wslkernel\\kernelfalco swap = 0 localhostForwarding = true

 With all these steps done, WSL2 can now be "rebooted" by running the following command in Powershell: